 Free and Reduced-priced Meals.
-Schools will make every effort to eliminate any social stigma attached to, and prevent the overt identification of, students who are eligible for free and reduced-price school meals.
+Cleora School will make every effort to eliminate any social stigma attached to, and prevent the overt identification of, students who are eligible for free and reduced-price school meals5.
 Toward this end, schools may utilize electronic identification and payment systems; provide meals at no charge to all children, regardless of income; promote the availability of school meals to all students; and/or use nontraditional methods for serving school meals, such as "grab-and-go" or classroom breakfast.

 Summer Food Service Program.
-Schools in which more than 50% of students are eligible for free or reduced-price school meals will sponsor the Summer Food Service Program for at least six weeks between the last day of the academic school year and the first day of the following school year, and preferably throughout the entire summer vacation.
+Cleora School in which more than 50% of students are eligible for free or reduced-price school meals will sponsor the Summer Food Service Program for at least six weeks between the last day of the academic school year and the first day of the following school year, and preferably throughout the entire summer vacation.

 Meal Times and Scheduling.
-Schools:
+Cleora School:

-- will provide students with at least 10 minutes to eat after sitting down for breakfast and 20 minutes after sitting down for lunch; - should schedule meal periods at appropriate times, e.g., lunch should be scheduled between 10 a.m. and 1 p.m.; - should not schedule tutoring, club, or organizational meetings or activities during mealtimes, unless students may eat during such activities; - will provide students access to hand washing or hand sanitizing before they eat meals or snacks; and - should take reasonable steps to accommodate the tooth-brushing regimens of students with special oral health needs (e.g., orthodontia or high tooth decay risk).
+• will provide students with at least 10 minutes to eat after sitting down for breakfast and 20 minutes after sitting down for lunch;

+- should schedule meal periods at appropriate times, e.g., lunch should be scheduled between 11 a.m. and 1 p.m.; - should not schedule tutoring, club, or organizational meetings or activities during mealtimes, unless students may eat during such activities; - will schedule lunch periods to follow recess periods (in elementary schools); - will provide students access to hand washing or hand sanitizing before they eat meals or snacks; and - should take reasonable steps to accommodate the tooth-brushing regimens of students with special oral health needs (e.g., orthodontia or high tooth decay risk).

 Qualifications of School Food Service Staff.
 Qualified nutrition professionals will administer the school meal programs.
 As part of the school district's responsibility to operate a food service program, we will provide continuing professional development for all nutrition professionals in schools.
-Staff development programs should include appropriate certification and/or training programs for child nutrition directors, school nutrition managers, and cafeteria workers, according to their levels of responsibility.
-All food service staff must meet yearly continuing education hour requirements.
+Staff development programs should include appropriate certification and/or training programs for child nutrition directors, school nutrition managers, and cafeteria workers, according to their levels of responsibility.6

 Sharing of Foods and Beverages.
-Schools should discourage students from sharing their foods or beverages with one another during meal or snack times, given concerns about allergies and other restrictions on some children's diets.
+Cleora School will discourage students from sharing their foods or beverages with one another during meal or snack times, given concerns about allergies and other restrictions on some children's diets.